gplv2/urbis-validate/README.md

 Install PHP first

+ - You'll need some php libraries like pdo-sqlite
+ - It's quite insane but to parse a 300MB XML file, my system uses about 24GB of memory in the XML parser, which I honestly don't really understand why, but since you'll run out of PHP memory, it's best to create a temporary swapfile on your linux system.
+Simple-xml doesn't seem to be so simple..

 There are 2 versions of this tool, the first attempt which loads plenty of stuff in memory and doesn't let go easily.
 The other version will use an sqlite file to store nodes/ways and street information.
 It's more optimised for analysing purposes.

  - [v1](https://github.com/gplv2/urbis-validate/tree/v1): Fast as long as the xml isn't too huge, really big OSM files choke my laptop, so I needed a more memory friendly version